cnshsliu/mtcdoc/docs/template/designer.md

 > If any one's decision match the specified option, take it as final decision and finish vote.
 > else, use the "faileto" option.

+### Transferable

+Check transferable to make this work to allow task owner to transfer the task to another user.

+### Keep single task in loop

+When you design a workflow running some loop, for example, we have 7 actions named A,B,C,D,E,F,G respectively, and the routing relationship among them are: A->B->(C,D->E->B), means: A goto B, B goto C and D, D goto E, E goto B.
+So, the workflow process may run like A->B->C and D, then, while C is running, user pick up D task, the process runs continually to D->E->B->C, you see, there are another C when the previous C is still running.
+If you check the checkbox of Keep single task in loop, the running previous C will be kept, no new C will be disptachted.
+IF you uncheck the checkbox, while the running previous C is kept, another new C task will be dispatched.

 ### Instruction

 Give some instructions to people who take part in this task